vain0x/milone-lang/docs/refs/x_never_type.md

     Γ |- (let pat = init in next): T
 ```

-- During type-checking of a `let-ini` expression,
+- During type-checking of a let-val expression,
-    if the type of init is `never`,
+    if init type is `never`,
     apply this rule:
     - Generate a fresh meta type A.
     - Perform type-checking `pat : A` rather than `pat : never`.